 Foreign tax may be withheld from overseas interest or dividend income derived by you.
 The rate of withholding tax will depend on the law of the foreign jurisdiction.
-In many circumstances, you may be able to claim a credit against your New Zealand tax liability for the foreign tax that has been withheld.
+In many circumstances, you may be able to claim a tax credit against your New Zealand income tax liability, for the foreign tax that has been withheld.

-However, there are complicated rules around the amount of the foreign tax credit which is allowed as a credit in your tax return.
-In general, it is limited to your New Zealand tax liability on the investments that gave rise to the foreign tax credit.
-For example, if your taxable income on your USA FIF investments is nil, you will be unable to claim any credits for USA tax paid for these investments.
-In addition, if you have New Zealand losses available, these must be offset against taxable income before foreign tax credits can be claimed.
-If these losses exceed your taxable income, foreign tax credits may be forfeited.
+However, there are complicated rules around the amount of Foreign Tax Credits (FTC) that can be claimed in your tax return.
+In general, the amount of the FTC is limited to the amount of your New Zealand tax liability on such income (from foreign investments) that gave rise to the FTC.
+For example, if your taxable income on your US FIF investments is nil, you will be unable to claim any FTCs for US tax paid for these investments.
+If foreign withholding tax was withheld at a rate of 30% for a client that was a company, the amount of the claimable FTC would be limited to the company tax rate (of 28%), and any FTCs withheld that exceeded this rate would be forfeited (i.e. the 2%).
+In addition, if you have New Zealand tax losses available, these must be offset against taxable income before any FTCs can be claimed.
+If these tax losses exceed your taxable income, FTCs may be forfeited.

-Further, certain Double Tax Agreements ("DTA") between New Zealand and foreign jurisdictions may limit the amount of the foreign tax credit.
+Furthermore, certain Double Tax Agreements ("DTA") between New Zealand and foreign jurisdictions may limit the amount of the foreign tax credit.
 Some countries require certain steps be taken before a lower tax rate under the DTA can be applied.
-However, New Zealand tax rules generally limit foreign tax credits to the rate under the DTA.
-For example, if the DTA rate is 15% and the amount withheld in the foreign jurisdiction is based on a 30% rate, you may be limited to a tax credit at the 15% rate even though the actual tax withheld is at 30%.
+However, New Zealand tax rules generally limit the FTC that can be claimed to the rate specified under the relevant DTA.
+For example, if the DTA rate is 15% and the amount withheld in the foreign jurisdiction is based on a 30% rate, you may be limited to claiming a tax credit at the 15% rate even though the actual tax withheld was 30%.

-Inland Revenue released a publication in November 2018 titled "A guide to foreign investment funds and the fair dividend rate (IR461)" which provides information on the eligibility to claim the benefit of foreign tax credits.
+Inland Revenue published a guide, titled "A guide to foreign investment funds and the fair dividend rate (IR461)" which provides information on the eligibility to claim the benefit of foreign tax credits.

-As the rules around foreign tax credits are complex, we recommend that you seek advice from your tax adviser to determine if you are eligible to claim a foreign tax credit.
+As the rules around FTCs are complex, we recommend that you seek advice from your tax adviser to determine if you are eligible to claim a FTC.